garm18/LSTM_FINAL/README.md

-# Flask API with LSTM Model
+# FLASK API using LSTM Model for Prediction RSSI

 This repository contains a Flask-based API implementation that uses an LSTM (Long Short-Term Memory) model for [specific task, e.g., time series prediction, natural language processing, etc.].
 The API allows users to interact with the trained model for predictions and other functionalities.